duchoang/aws-scala/README.md

    * `io.atlassian.aws.DynamoDBSpecOps` and `io.atlassian.aws.LocalDynamoDBSpec` - Has a bunch of useful functions for creating and deleting temporary tables for testing, and also spinning up a local DynamoDB.
 Check out `DynamoDBSpec` to see how to use it.
       If you want to use `LocalDynamoDBSpec`, the key things to do are:
           * Extend the trait
           * Copy the scripts in the `scripts` directory for installing, starting and stopping local Dynamo.
+You will need to have `timeout/gtimeout` and `wget` installed.
           * Add a `arguments` constructor argument to your spec class i.e. `(val arguments: org.specs2.main.Arguments)`
           * Add an implicit value pointing to the client factory function i.e. `implicit val DYNAMO_CLIENT = dynamoClient`
           * Override the `scriptDirectory` function to point to where you store your scripts. e.g. `override val scriptDirectory = "../scripts"`.
 It is a relative path from the root of the module typically.